liferay/liferay-docs/discover/portal/articles/02-web-experience-management/03-using-page-fragments/02-creating-page-templates-fragments.markdown

 2. Select the Page Templates tab.

 Like Fragments, Page Templates must be created in Collections.
 You see all of your current Collections at the root of the Page Templates page.
+Collections will also enable you to quickly select templates when creating pages.
 Next you want to create a Page Template.

 1. Click the `+` icon to *Add Collection*.